Nghien-Nghien/PokeAPI-Java/README.md

 </p>

 <p align="center">
-⚔️ ϞϞ (๑⚈ ․̫ ⚈๑)∩ The project development with ViewBinding, Dagger2, Retrofit2 with RxJava3, Room Database, RecyclerView, MaterialCardView with ShapeableOverlay Style and ProgressView based on MVP architecture.
+⚔️ ϞϞ (๑⚈ ․̫ ⚈๑)∩ The project development with ViewBinding, ViewModel with LiveData, Dagger2, Retrofit2 with RxJava3, Room Database, MaterialCardView with ShapeableOverlay Style and ProgressView based on MVVM Architecture.
 </p>
 </br>